Mohsen Saleh: Football career

 As a midfielder, Saleh had a very successful run with the Egyptian club Al Ahly.
 He was also an international midfielder for the Egyptian national team.
-With his club, Al Ahly, he won three Egyptian league titles.
+With Al Ahly, he won three Egyptian league titles.
 He also had spells with Egypt's Al Masry, Kuwaiti club Tadamon, and the Lebanese Nejmeh Sporting Club.

 Managing career

-As a manager, Saleh's greatest successes came while managing the Egyptian football club, Ismaily.
+As a manager, Saleh's greatest successes came while managing the Egyptian football club Ismaily.
 He led them to an Egyptian Cup title in 2000 as well as an Egyptian League title in 2002.
 He also has a 2nd division League title for Saudi Arabian club El-Watany to his name.
-In addition to winning Kuwait Crown Prince Cup with Al Araby club in 2006.
+Additionally, he won Kuwait Crown Prince Cup with Al Araby club in 2006.
 As an assistant coach, Saleh helped his former club Al Ahly to two Egyptian league titles.
 In 2002 the Egyptian Football Association awarded Saleh with the 'Best Coach of the Year' title for the year 2002.